 1. Place vehicle in Park, with all doors shut

-4. Keep the brake and buttons pressed until the screen comes back on
+3. Keep the buttons pressed until the screen turns off and begins to reboot

 Model S/X Hard Reboot Steps

-The hard reset or reboot on a Model S or Model X is not recommended (and accidental warranty voiding can happen), so if you can get to a Service Center or schedule a visit with a Mobile Tech, you should do that first.
-We don’t recommend the following method (even though this reset is probably what the Service Center techs will try).
-However, sometimes an error code or other malfunction won’t clear up until the 12V battery is disconnected for a short time and then reconnected.
+The hard reset or reboot on a Model S or Model X is not recommended, and accidental warranty voiding can happen, so if you can get to a Service Center or schedule a visit with a Mobile Tech, you should do that first.
+We don’t recommend the following method.
+However, sometimes an error code or other malfunction won’t clear up until the low-voltage battery is disconnected for a short time and then reconnected.

-Hard Reset for a Tesla Model S/X (Requires Disconnecting the 12V battery)
+Hard Reset for a Tesla Model S/X—Requires Disconnecting the Low-Voltage Battery

 1. Turn off the Climate Control System